AI Summary of Peer-Reviewed Research

 • Customer experience improved through faster service delivery and better service quality.

-• The authors recommend more automation investment, training, policy review, and interdepartmental integration.
+• The authors recommend more investment in automation, employee training, policy review, and interdepartmental integration.

 Disclosure